Glitch752/Simple-chat/README.md

 # Simple-chat

-This is a very simple chat application I made that alows for chatting using no account.
+This is a very simple chat application I made that allows for chatting using no account.